x40-Community/IdexCalibrationParts/README.md

 ![menu Extensions IDEX Calibration Parts](./images/menu.png)

 ## Install
 In the plugin directory, create a subdirectory called IdexCalibrationParts.
 In this subdirectory create another subdirectory with the same name.
+Download the Zip-file (green code button).
 Unpack the contents of the zip-file in this subdirectory and restart Cura.

 ## Use